Cecilia Bouzat: Career

-Currently, Bouzat is the Principal Investigator of the CONICET and Deputy Director of the Institute of Biochemical Research of White Bay (INIBIBB) in Argentina.
-She directs the biochemistry research centre and is an Assistant Professor of Pharmacology at the Universidad Nacional del Sur in her hometown of Bahía Blanca.
+Currently, Bouzat is the principal investigator of the CONICET and deputy director of the Institute of Biochemical Research of White Bay (INIBIBB) in Argentina.
+She directs the biochemistry research centre and is an assistant professor of pharmacology at the Universidad Nacional del Sur in her hometown of Bahía Blanca.
 Bouzat is a Research Member of the National Council of Research of Argentina.

 Honors and awards

 In 2005, Bouzat was a Guggenheim Fellow in Natural Sciences.
 In 2007, Bouzat had won a research scholarship from the same body who award the L'Oréal-UNESCO Awards for Women in Science.
 The 2014 award she received recognises five women separated geographically from around the world for their scientific research every year.
-She was the third Argentinian to receive this award.
+She was the third Argentine to receive this award.
 She received the recognition as Latin American laureate from L'Oréal-UNESCO for her continued research and role as a leading female research scientist.
 The citation mentions "her contribution to our understanding of how brain cells communicate among themselves and with muscles".
-As a result, she was received and congratulated by the Argentine Minister of Science, Lino Barañao, and the Argentinian President Cristina Fernandez de Kirchner.
+As a result, she was received and congratulated by the Argentine Minister of Science, Lino Barañao, and the Argentine President Cristina Fernandez de Kirchner.